 We'd like to introduce you to a few of these very special people!

 Barbara Kayati is an 11-year breast cancer survivor.
 After completing her treatment, she wanted to get involved with a community-based organization where she could give back.
 She chose BCEA, and it has been an important part of her own emotional healing process.
-Over the years, Barbara has made new friends and forged relationships with men and women who share her passion to educate the community and inspire hope and confidence in those who are affected by breast cancer.
+She has made new friends and forged relationships with men and women who share her passion to educate the community and inspire hope and confidence in those affected by breast cancer.
 As she says, “I love being a BCEA volunteer because I know that the work we do makes a difference.
 We are partnering with trusted experts in cancer research and treatment to spread the word about breast cancer prevention, treatment and survivorship.”
 Barbara enjoys reading, cooking, gardening, hiking and spending time with her husband and family.

 Kelsey MacGibbon was introduced to BCEA by her mother, who was just beginning to navigate her own diagnosis and survivorship.
 As a marketing professional, Kelsey saw that she could make an immediate impact.
 It wasn’t long before she became a very active volunteer, leading the organization’s marketing efforts and serving as Board President in 2018.
 She appreciates being able to see “up close” the impact her efforts have on people’s lives, and feels that “giving back to an organization that has significantly contributed to the life of a loved one” is the least she can do.
 In her spare time, Kelsey enjoys downhill skiing, yoga, spending time on Minnesota’s beautiful lakes and her friendships with other BCEA volunteers.